 The subtlety of this distinction between SNCO and SEL is important when the future training of SELs, and the proposed SEAC and CSELs is considered in a broader context.
 The ranks of OR-8 and OR-9 are Senior Enlisted Leaders (SELs), while DF Senior NCOs (S/NCOs) are those personnel who hold the ranks of Company Quartermaster Sergeant (CQMS) or Senior Petty Officer (SPO) (equivalent OR-6), and Company Sergeant (CS) or Chief Petty Officer (CPO) (equivalent OR-7).
-Research has indicated that while the current DF training for S/NCOs is sufficient to train Junior NCOs to transition to become a S/NCO, the SELs themselves feel that there are gaps and deficiencies9 in this training which must be addressed as part of the S/NCOs journey to becoming effective SELs.
-A recent working group10 having examined this matter in 2022, has submitted its report, which contains proposals for new internal DF SEL education and training, and also proposals on the future education and training is possible in the coming years.
+Research has indicated that while the current DF training for S/NCOs is sufficient to train Junior NCOs to transition to become a S/NCO, the SELs themselves feel that there are gaps and deficiencies in this training which must be addressed as part of the S/NCOs journey to becoming effective SELs.
+A recent working group having examined this matter in 2022, has submitted its report, which contains proposals for new internal DF SEL education and training, and also proposals on the future education and training of CSELs.
+If accepted and enacted, major advancements in SEL and CSEL education and training is possible in the coming years.
 The DF will be strengthened by having SELs better prepared to discharge their duties and functions, and the SELs themselves will benefit, both personally and professionally, by targeted education which will equip them for the challenges faced in the upper most appointments.